Probabilistic function-on-function nonlinear autoregressive model for emulation and reliability analysis of stochastic dynamical systems: Introduction

 The remainder of this paper is organized as follows.
 Section \ref{sec_2} presents background information on nonlinear dynamical systems and the NARX model.
-Section \ref{sec_3} introduces the proposed F2NARX method, including its model formulation, training procedure, probabilistic prediction scheme, and its integration with active learning for first-passage probability estimation.
+Section \ref{sec_3} introduces the proposed F2NARX method, including its model formulation, training procedure, and probabilistic prediction scheme.
+Section \ref{sec_AL} presents the active learning strategy for first-passage probability estimation.
 Section \ref{sec_4} reports two case studies of varying complexity to demonstrate the effectiveness of F2NARX.
 Finally, Section \ref{sec_5} discusses the main findings of the paper and provides concluding remarks.